WictorKihlbaum/Webbramverk-RegisterApp/README.md

 12. Install Rails.
 In terminal type:
 `$ gem install rails`

 **Application installation**
 1. Download the Zip-file and extract it.
 2. Open the terminal on your computer.
 3. Navigate to the extracted folder in your terminal.
 4. Type "bundle install --without production"
 5. Open your webbrowser and type "localhost:portnumber" (example: localhost:3000) in the address bar.

 Done!
 Start using the application locally.

+### Reset database.
+1. rake db:drop
+2. rake db:create
+3. rake db:migrate
+4. rake db:seed